allenkomban/data-service/README.md

 # data-service-engineering

-implemented a flask app with CRUD functionality
+project 1 - implemented a flask app with CRUD functionality

-developed a machine learning model to predict movie revenue and rating using metadata
+project 2 - developed a machine learning model to predict movie revenue and rating using metadata